rubenk/pdns/docs/markdown/authoritative/backend-remote.md

 interface (e.g. `%eth1`).
 Keep this in mind when checking the IP addresses.

 ## Compiling
-To compile this backend, you need to configure `--with-modules="remote"`.
+To compile this backend, you need to configure `--with-dynmodules="remote"`.

 For versions prior to 3.4.0, if you want to use http connector, you need libcurl and use `--enable-remotebackend-http`.